 Use the Push Pull Tool to extrude the center of the building

 The next step is to extrude the building.
-The Push Pull Tool allows you to extrude 2D shapes and modify existing 3D extrusions.
-Select the Push Pull Tool , hover over the footprint, and an orange handle will appear.
-You click this handle and drag or “pull” the footprint up.
-Although you can pull up the building to any height you desire, CityEngine also allows you to specify a precise distance.
-Before you pull the building up, open the Tool Options window by clicking Window > Tool Options in the CityEngine main menu.
-The Tool Options window includes a Distance (m) dialog box that provides you feedback on how far you are pushing or pulling a face or edge, with the ability to specify and lock an exact distance.
+The Push Pull Tool allows you to extrude 2D shapes, and modify existing 3D extrusions.
+Click the Push Pull Tool and hover over the footprint.
+An orange handle appears.
+Click this handle and drag, or pull, the footprint up.
+You can pull up the building to any height you want, but CityEngine also allows you to specify a precise distance.
+Before you pull the building up, in the CityEngine main menu, click Window and click Tool Options to open the Tool Options window .
+The Tool Options window includes a Distance (m) dialog box that provides feedback on how far you are pushing or pulling a face or edge, with the ability to specify and lock an exact distance.

-To make the first story of the building, enter 5 on the Distance (m) dialog box and press Enter or click the lock to lock in the distance.
-Now click and pull up on the center shape to create the ground floor.
+To make the first story of the building, type 5 on the Distance (m) dialog box and press Enter, or click the lock button to lock in the distance.
+Click and pull up on the center shape to create the ground floor.

-To create the second story, enter 3 on the Distance (m) dialog box and press Enter or click the lock to lock in the distance.
-This time, hold down Ctrl to force CityEngine to create a new edge when you click the face and drag it up.
+To create the second story, type 3 on the Distance (m) dialog box and press Enter, or click the lock button to lock in the distance.
+This time, press and hold Ctrl to create a new edge when you click the face and drag it up.

-Note that if you do not hold Ctrl, it will not add another edge and will simply add 3 meters onto the ground floor.
+If you do not hold Ctrl, it does not add another edge and only adds 3 meters to the ground floor.

-Repeat this on the same portion of the building five more times.
-When you are finished, you will end up with a six-story tower.
+Repeat these steps on the same portion of the building five more times.
+When you are finished, you will have a six-story tower.

-You can apply color to the building by assigning a color to the Destinations 61+ layers in the Scene Editor.
-Check the Set Color check box to open the windows color picker.
+You can apply color to the building by assigning a color to the Destination 61+ layers in the Scene Editor.
+Check the Set Color check box to open the color picker.